 (text above extracted from https://www.cancerresearchuk.org/about-cancer/screening/understanding-cancer-screening)

-It is important to engage with cancer screening services, if you need help with doing so or want to discuss your options please book an appointment with the GP or contact one of our cancer champions who are:
+It is important to engage with cancer screening services, if you need help with doing so or want to discuss your options please book an appointment with the GP.

 We also have a MacMillan Information Stand in each of our Practice reception areas.